-The Beard Center on Aging at Lynchburg College is hosting a conference aimed at protecting older adults from scams and financial exploitation.
+The Beard Center on Aging at University of Lynchburg is hosting a conference aimed at protecting older adults from scams and financial exploitation.
 The event, “SAFE: A Conference on Scams and Financial Exploitation” will be held from 8 a.m. to 3 p.m.
-Tuesday, March 6, in Schewel Hall at Lynchburg College.
+Tuesday, March 6, in Schewel Hall at University of Lynchburg.
 The conference is for both older adults and those who serve that population.

 The cost is $10 for people ages 65 and older, $25 for Consortium on Aging members, and $35 for general admission.
 A limited number of scholarships are available and lunch is provided.
 The conference is sponsored by the Beard Center, AARP Virginia, and Senior News Magazine.